jerostax/Node-React_Emaily_App/README.md

 ### 2.5 - Install Heroku CLI in the project after commited it

+- Follow the steps in the link bellow :

 https://devcenter.heroku.com/articles/heroku-cli

 ### 2.6 - Login to Heroku account

-On the terminal inside the project :
+- On the terminal inside the project :

 ```
 heroku login